krishnap25/mauve/README.md

 recommended that they are the same length.

 ## Contact
-The best way to contact the authors in case of any questions or clarifications is by raising an issue on GitHub.
+The best way to contact the authors in case of any questions or clarifications (about the package or the paper) is by raising an issue on GitHub.
+We are not able to respond to queries over email.

 ## Contributing
 If you find any bugs, please raise an issue on GitHub.